folio-org/ui-search/doc/codex-contract.md

 ## Introduction

-The FOLIO Codex is a layer that presents resources from various providers in an integrated way, unifying local inventories, eletronic holdings from knowledge bases, institutional repositories and more.
+The FOLIO Codex is a layer that presents resources from various providers in an integrated way, unifying local inventories, electronic holdings from knowledge bases, institutional repositories and more.

 There is no physical Codex database: records are not harvested from participating providers, but searched in real time.
 In order to participate in the Codex, a provider must satisfy a specific contract.
-This document describes that contract, outlining the reponsibilities that each source must meet.
+This document describes that contract, outlining the responsibilities that each source must meet.

 ## 1. Be a FOLIO module